kochanha/kochanha/README.md

 **kochanha/kochanha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🔭 I’m currently working on [KUAICV](https://kuaicv.com/)
+- 🌱 I’m currently learning 3D Computer Vision
+- 📫 How to reach me: kochanha@gmail.com